Bora Ayhan

 May 2025

-After self-studying John D. Anderson’s Introduction to Flight and taking the course Introduction to Aerospace Engineering (AE1110x) at TU Delft through EdX in 2024, I was inspired to practice applying the concepts covered.
+After self-studying John D. Anderson’s Introduction to Flight and taking the EdX course Introduction to Aerospace Engineering (AE1110x) by TU Delft in 2024, I was inspired to practice applying the concepts covered to the real world.
+Although the course was highlight theoretical, I was able to smoothly apply concepts spanning from airfoil optimization to improving longitudinal stability

 - Created a custom open-source, low-budget flight computer, joystick input interface, and radio communication protocol.